14 Day USA West Coast Road Trip: California, Nevada & Arizona Itinerary

 Driving time: ~2-3 hours

-Then, we drove to the famous Griffith Observatory for iconic views of the Hollywood Sign and L.A. from above.
+Then, we drove to Griffith Observatory for the best views of the Hollywood Sign and Los Angeles from above.
 Here, we parked at the Greek Theatre where parking is free.

-Later, we decided to go on a hike towards the Hollywood sign.
-However, we stopped a bit before and enjoyed the sunset from afar.
+Later, we decided to go on a hike to the Hollywood sign.
+But, we decided to stop a bit before and enjoyed the sunset from afar.

-On our way down, we even saw a coyote crossing the path.
-According to locals, it’s not advised to walk alone in this area, especially at night.
+On our way down, we even spotted a coyote crossing the path.
+We’ve been told by locals that it’s not advised to walk alone in this area, especially at night.

 Accommodation: Airbnb near Beverly Hills